prottoy-bhattacharyya/chat-web-app/README.md

 # 🛡️ Security & Configuration
 Ensure your MySQL root password and any sensitive environment variables are secured in production using .env files or a secure configuration method.
 Avoid hardcoding credentials in production environments.

-# 📖 License
-This project is licensed under the MIT License.
-See LICENSE for more information.

 # 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for feature suggestions, bug fixes, or improvements.